 Much as writers seek le mot juste for their work, Sarah is often seeking out the perfect 2-D or 3-D objects for the indoor and outdoor spaces under her transformative care.
 She will respect the retro look and cozy feel of a Portland Craftsman, yet fill it with the sudden, brazen color and daring form of contemporary New Zealand glasswork and ceramic sculpture as a provocation, a challenge to the aesthetic status quo.

 Her eye for finding local as well as international talent led her to Penduline.

 Three of her narratives on education have been published in Hip Mama, The Literary Kitchen, and ORBIDA.
 The Wasp’s Nest Piñata, an expatriate-themed noir fiction she penned while working in Costa Rica and Nicaragua, was published in 2011.
-She has a poem in The Prompt, a 24-hour narrative in Postcard Poems & Prose, a satirical flash in Every Day Fiction, a guest feature in Seattle’s Yard Sale Bloodbath, an end-of-suburban-days short story in the anthology The People’s Apocalypse (Microcosm Publishing, 2012), and a 1989 East Berlin excerpt from her memoir in Verbalist’s Journal, which she has also performed live for audiences at 826 Seattle.
+She has a poem in The Prompt, a 24-hour narrative in Postcard Poems & Prose, a satirical flash in Every Day Fiction, a guest feature in Seattle’s Yard Sale Bloodbath, an end-of-suburban-days satirical sci-fi story in the anthology The People’s Apocalypse (Microcosm Publishing, 2012), and a 1989 East Berlin memoir piece in Verbalist’s Journal, which she has also performed live for audiences at 826 Seattle.
 She loves the editorial process, especially the opportunity to select stories for their power off of the page, in the reader’s imagination.

 Penduline (pronounced PEN-djoo-lyne) is a Portland-based literary and art magazine that seeks to create a presence for emerging as well as established graphic artists and writers of sudden fiction, flash fiction, prose poetry, poetry, and short stories.